fssa-batch3/vignesh.ramachandran__web_project/README.md

 ### Edit profile details
 - Scenario 1: Successfully edit profile details
     - Steps:
-        1. Log in as a seller.
+        1. click the "profile" icon which is at the top right of the page.
+        2. Then click "My profile".
-        2. Navigate to the profile page.
+        3. The page is redirected to the profile page.
-        3. Click the "Edit profile" button.
+        4. Click the "Edit profile" button.
-        4. Update the account details.
+        5. Update the account details such as name and password.
-        5. Click the "Save" button.
+        6. Click the "Save" button.
     - Expected Result:
         - The user's profile details are updated.